Borzyszkowski/HOPE-Generator/datasets/OakInk/README.md

 # OAKINK

- OakInkis a dataset containing 50.000 distinct affordance-aware and intent-oriented hand-object interactions.
+ OakInk is a dataset containing 50.000 distinct affordance-aware and intent-oriented hand-object interactions.

-## Download

 # Download Dataset